Kingdom Theatre is our own unique program that teaches religious education through the dramatic arts.

-Religious Education is taught in many different ways at church related schools.
-In the Anglican School tradition, we believe that the most important thing is that our children know the stories; God’s stories of saving work, love, and grace.
-The scriptures are our story book; really a book of small dramas that all point to the big drama of God’s salvation.
-What better way to hear and learn the dramas than to be a part of the dramas.
-Using the dramatic arts, we learn our own place in the great drama that gives life joy and meaning.
+In the Anglican school tradition, we believe it is important for our children to know the stories of God’s saving work, love and grace.
+The scriptures are our story book, allowing students to learn our place in the great drama that gives life joy and meaning.

 Year by Year: Hearing and Being the Story

-Pre-K3—Pre-K4, Small People, Big Stories: How God uses the “least of these” to do his biggest works
+Pre-K 3 and Pre-K 4: Small people, big stories: how God uses the “least of these” to do his biggest works

-Kindgergarten-2, The Great Stories, The most familiar and most told dramas of all time
+Kindgergarten through Grade 2: The great stories: the most familiar and most told dramas of all time